chinapedia/wikipedia.abstract.en/Page/International_System_of_Units.md

 2019 redefinitions

-Unit_relations_in_the_new_SI.svgs, which are assigned exact numerical values in the 2019 redefinition.
+s, which are assigned exact numerical values in the 2019 redefinition.
 Unlike in the previous definitions, the base units are all derived exclusively from constants of nature.]]

 After the metre was redefined in 1960, the kilogram remained the only SI base unit directly based on a specific physical artefact, the International Prototype of the Kilogram (IPK), for its definition and thus the only unit that was still subject to periodic comparisons of national standard kilograms with the IPK.[63]
 During the 2nd and 3rd Periodic Verification of National Prototypes of the Kilogram, a significant divergence had occurred between the mass of the IPK and all of its official copies stored around the world: the copies had all noticeably increased in mass with respect to the IPK.
 During _extraordinary verifications_ carried out in 2014 preparatory to redefinition of metric standards, continuing divergence was not confirmed.
 Nonetheless, the residual and irreducible instability of a physical IPK undermined the reliability of the entire metric system to precision measurement from small (atomic) to large (astrophysical) scales.